cookup hero

 Final Prototype

-For our second iteration of CookUp, we addressed our user problems by:
+For our next iteration of CookUp, we addressed our user problems by:

-1. Developing a style guide.
-This clearly outlined the colors, icons, font sizes, components, and margins that we would be using throughout the app.
+1. Developing a style guide to clearly outline the colors, icons, font sizes, components, and margins that we would be using throughout the app

-2. Adding a notification banner.
-Users would be notified by a drop-down banner on the screen that their task was successfully completed.
+2. Adding a drop-down notification banner so that users would be notified when a task was successfully completed

 Overall, this prototype was well received.
 In a class of 90 people and 17 projects, CookUp was voted third best app!